single-spa/single-spa.js.org/website/versioned_docs/version-5.x/parcels-overview.md

 ### Update (optional)

 The update lifecycle function will be called whenever the user of the parcel calls `parcel.update()`.
-Single this lifecycle is optional, the user of a parcel needs to check whether the parcel has implemented the update lifecycle before attempting to make the call.
+Since this lifecycle is optional, the user of a parcel needs to check whether the parcel has implemented the update lifecycle before attempting to make the call.

 ## Example use cases